310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna %}
 Ahaha, I’m excited.
 I’ve heard about what a pro you are at cooking, Madara-chin.
-This is really helping me out~ 'Cause I don’t really cook much.
+This is really helping me out~ ‘Cause I don’t really cook much.
 {% endbubble %}

 {% bubble Hajime %}